bigtippers/supertip/README.md

     3. [X] Description of how your smart contract works - See [Smart Contract Details](#smart-contract-details)

-    4. [ ] A video with audio (e.g. a Loom video [like this](https://youtu.be/ZLKR4zE1o6U?si=6na7139wlVNkmJRa)) explaining how your project works, how the GitHub repo is structured, a demo of everything working etc. This is vital, so that the judges can review your project properly.
+    4. [X] A video with audio (e.g. a Loom video [like this](https://youtu.be/ZLKR4zE1o6U?si=6na7139wlVNkmJRa)) explaining how your project works, how the GitHub repo is structured, a demo of everything working etc. This is vital, so that the judges can review your project properly.
 Make sure you explain clearly how you satisfied point 7 above.
 This is a great example of a winning Polkadot project’s README: https://github.com/jjjutla/melodot.
 Bonus points for if your video is well-edited! - See [Presentation](#presentation)

     5. [X] Block explorer link for deployed smart contract on Asset Hub - Deployed (via REMIX): [https://blockscout-asset-hub.parity-chains-scw.parity.io/address/0x888175972F6570894e7CA8F1cAe817047c9Ba835](https://blockscout-asset-hub.parity-chains-scw.parity.io/address/0x888175972F6570894e7CA8F1cAe817047c9Ba835)

-**PRESENTING STRUCTURE** | Follow this structure when presenting:
-    1. First 30 seconds for each team member to introduce yourselves (which employer/university you’re from, which year, what you’re majoring in etc). **Make sure you have a team slide!**

-    2. Next 30 seconds to explain the problem you’re solving

-    3. Next 30 seconds to explain your solution and grand vision - show off how big this can get
-  - Innovation and Originality: The novelty of the solution and its potential to disrupt or significantly improve upon existing services.
-  - Impact Potential: The applicability and scalability of the solution in real-world scenarios, including its potential for adoption and the breadth of its impact on the target market or sector.

-    5. Next 30 seconds showing off your demo - show off how much you achieved!
-  - Usability and Design: The application's user experience and interface design, ensuring accessibility and ease of use for its intended audience.

-    6. Next 30 seconds explaining how you used Polkadot in your project (For coding submissions) Technical Implementation: The robustness, security, and efficiency of the application’s codebase.
-Proper use of smart contracts and adherence to best practices in dApp development will be crucial.
-    - Use of the Blockchain: Effective use of smart contracts on Polkadot Asset Hub in the solution, demonstrating an understanding of their benefits and limitations.

-    7. Final 30 seconds on future roadmap and what you’ll do next
-    - Feasibility: The practicality of implementing the solution and the clarity of the implementation plan.